spider/spider/docs/create-driver.md

 The `runReadCommand()` and `runWriteCommand()` methods are identical, except they don't return anything.

-## Step Four: Implement Transactions
+## Step Five: Implement Transactions
 Implement transactions with `startTransaction()` and `stopTransaction(bool $commit)`.
 This will vary wildly for each database.
 Check out documentation and look through the first-party drivers for ideas.